-Okta acquihires Stormpath to expand identity management in apps and APIs
+Okta acquihires Stormpath, doubles down on identity in apps and APIs

 Okta, the $1.2 billion identity management startup for enterprises that some tip for an IPO this year, has made an acquisition of sorts to expand one of its newer lines of business: managing IDs across APIs and apps.
 Today the San Francisco-based company announced that it has picked up the team from Stormpath, an early mover in providing a way for developers to implement authentication, authorization and user management into web and mobile apps by way of an API and a few lines of code.
 On top of this, the company has acquired a license to use Stormpath’s technology.
 Financial terms of the deal are not being disclosed.

 Notably, this is not a full acquisition: Okta’s co-founder and COO Frederic Kerrest, who answered questions about the transaction over email, did not specify who would retain ownership of the technology.
 We have followed up with him, CEO Todd McKinnon and an Okta spokesperson to see if we can get more detail.

-The acqui-hire portion covers 35 of Stormpath’s employees, including co-founders Alex Salazar and Les Hazlewood.
+The hiring portion covers 35 of Stormpath’s current 45 employees, including co-founders Alex Salazar and Les Hazlewood.
+And with it, Stormpath has announced that it will shut down its current API and corresponding SDKs on August 17, 2017, along with a more detailed migration path for existing customers.

-The acquisition comes relatively quickly on the heels of Okta launching a similar, competing product of its own back in August 2016.
+The deal comes relatively quickly on the heels of Okta launching a similar, competing product of its own back in August 2016.
 Bringing in Stormpath’s team and technology is a sign of two things.

 First, there is a demand for the service and to develop it further and Okta would like capitalise on that in its bid to compete more comprehensively against others like Microsoft and Ping Identity.